REILLY RAIDERS

 Reilly, a distinct underdog, was the winner of the very first Dream Contest held at Roosevelt Stadium in 1949.
 It eventually had to be moved indoor to the Armory in Jersey City because of inclement weather.
 Competing against the National Champions of the VFW, Lt.
 Norman Prince, Boston, MA, and the National Champions of the American Legion, Jersey Joes of Riverside, NJ the Reilly Raiders, were crowned the Dream Contest Champions.
 This set the stage for their phenomenal winning record that was to follow in ensuing years

-Reilly won their first National Championship in 1950, a sentinel accomplishment, from formation to the ultimate prize in only 4 years.
+Reilly won their first National Championship in 1950, a seminal accomplishment, from formation to the ultimate prize in only 4 years.
 Two years later, under the leadership of their Hall of Fame Drum Major, "Wild Bill" Hooton, they became the only Senior Corps in the United States to hold both the VFW and American Legion Championships.
 They eventually won 7 National Championships and 16 Pennsylvania State titles.
 From 1946 to 1959, they entered 129 contests with a phenomenal record of 90 first places, 31 second places and 8 third places.
 This enviable record and their competition accomplishments combined to catapult them to their highest honor, induction into the World Drum Corps Hall of Fame in 1965 as the Senior Corps of the 1950's.

 Reilly lost many members in 1967 due to the war in Vietnam and ceased competing.
 But, such was the 'esprit de corps' that existed among the members, they were reborn as an alumni corps in 1994.
 In April of 1994, the Reilly Raiders Alumni Corps was formed, consisting of a majority of members from the past, complemented by a younger breed of Reilly families and friends, reaching down into three generations of Reilly Raider families, to keep the Pride of Reilly alive.
 The Corps presently fields 55 Brass, 23 Percussionists, a Silk Line of 12, 4 Guideons, and an Honor Guard and Banner Section of 14 members.
 As time goes on, the Corps will be keeping the Reilly Raider Tradition alive by complementing our heritage with the challenge of the twenty-first century, while never losing sight of our traditions to make the Reilly Raiders distinctively Reilly.